A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection: Final Remarks

-\begin{itemize} \item Contrarily to the D-ECE, the three proposed evaluation metrics (QGC score, SGC score and EGCE) show robust sensitivity in the presence of False Negatives \CP{detections}. \item The QGC score and the SGC score show similar behaviour, with the SGC being sightly more sensitive to increasing proportions of ``undesirable" predictions.
-As such, choosing between only one of these \CP{is} metrics seems to \CP{ can }be reasonable\CP{ recommended}. \item The EGCE, contrarily to both the QGC score and the SGC score, does not have a symmetrical behaviour towards True Positives and False Positives, and also shows higher sensibility with increasing proportions of ``desirable" predictions, than the latter referred metrics.
-As such it is useful to use both EGCE and a proper scoring rule-based metric, since they offer different perspectives to the evaluation of uncertainty calibration. \item Although shown to be less robust than the proposed metrics, the D-ECE can still be useful to strictly assess \textit{local calibration} (instead of \textit{global calibration}). \end{itemize}
+\PC{ \begin{itemize} \item Contrarily to the D-ECE, the three proposed evaluation metrics (QGC, SGC, EGCE) show robust sensitivity in the presence of FNs. \item The QGC and the SGC show similar behaviour, with the SGC being sightly more sensitive to increasing proportions of ``undesirable" detections.
+As such, choosing between only one of these metrics seems to be reasonable. \item The EGCE, contrarily to both the QGC and the SGC, does not have a symmetrical behaviour towards TPs and False Positives, and also shows higher sensibility with increasing proportions of ``desirable" detections, than the latter referred metrics.
+As such it is useful to use both EGCE and a proper scoring rule-based metric, since they offer different perspectives to the evaluation of uncertainty calibration. \item Although shown to be less robust than the proposed metrics, the D-ECE can still be useful to strictly assess \textit{local calibration} (instead of \textit{global calibration}). \end{itemize}}

-On a final note, although in our experiments the uncertainty calibration metrics are used considering a fixed IoU threshold of 0.5, these metrics can be evaluated across different IoU thresholds, as is occasionally carried out with mAP evaluation.